Dermal Fillers | Cosmetic Injectable Sydney

 2 or more syringes: $800.00 each

 There may be some bruising immediately following your procedure.
-This is more common with dermal fillers than with Botox as a result of the nature of the substance injected as well as the location of the injections.
+This is more common with dermal fillers than with Botulinum toxin as a result of the nature of the substance injected as well as the location of the injections.
 If this occurs concealer can aid in decreasing the appearance and Arnica Gel can be used to decrease the duration of the bruise.
 Arnica Gel can be found at any drug store.

 Immediately after the procedure, you may have some redness/swelling at the injection sites.
 This is your body’s normal inflammatory response and it will not last long.